-This page is about steps you can take to look after yourself and your family financially in the Covid-19 pandemic.
+This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic.

 If you are in financial difficulty, free support is available at the National Debt Helpline: 1800 007 007.
-You can speak to a financial counsellor to get advice.
+You can speak to a financial counsellor and get advice.

 Public health and you

 Personal and community safety is the highest priority.
 Please follow public health guidelines in Australia and keep up to date with changes.
 If you are unwell, stay home and speak to your GP.
 Try to manage your stress and anxiety by: